Cluster Ising quantum batteries can mimic super-extensive charging power: Introduction

-Such enhanced scaling may originate from mechanisms that can be collective in nature—which can emerge also in classical or semiclassical systems—or, more interestingly, be due to an actual quantum advantage~\cite{AndolinaPRB2019, JuliaFarrePRR2020, FrancicaPRE2022, GyhmAVS2024, HokkyoPRL2025, CavaliereArXiv2025}.
-Notable example within the first category is the so called Dicke QB~\cite{FerraroPRL2018, GemmeBatteries2023, QuachSciAdv2022, CarrascoPRE2022, WangPRA2024, YangPRB2024, CanzioPRA2025, TibbenPRXEnergy2025, KurmanPRX2026, HymasArXiv2025}, where independent two-, or more generally few-, level systems are charged via the interaction with photons trapped into a resonant cavity.
-Conversely the emergence of a genuine quantum advantage has been theoretically predicted for the Sachdev–Ye–Kitaev QBs, where a random non-local interaction among the spins can be exploited to reach a super-extensive power~\cite{RossiniPRL2020, RosaJHEP2020} and for properly engineered harmonic oscillator QBs with non-linear charger-battery coupling~\cite{AndolinaPRL2025}.
+Such enhanced scaling may originate from mechanisms that can be collective in nature, which can emerge also in classical or semiclassical systems, or, more interestingly, be due to genuine quantum correlations~\cite{AndolinaPRB2019, JuliaFarrePRR2020, FrancicaPRE2022, GyhmAVS2024, HokkyoPRL2025, CavaliereArXiv2025, CavaliereComm2025}.
+Notable examples within the first category are the so called Dicke QBs~\cite{FerraroPRL2018, GemmeBatteries2023, QuachSciAdv2022, CarrascoPRE2022, WangPRA2024, YangPRB2024, CanzioPRA2025, TibbenPRXEnergy2025, KurmanPRX2026, HymasArXiv2025}, where independent two-, or more generally few-, level systems are charged via the interaction with photons trapped into a resonant cavity.
+Here, a super-extensive scaling of the charging power has been theoretically predicted~\cite{FerraroPRL2018} and experimentally observed~\cite{QuachSciAdv2022, HymasArXiv2025}.
+This is, strictly speaking, a finite-size effect that disappears when the thermodynamic limit is properly taken into account, namely when the volume of the cavity is enhanced by increasing $N$~\cite{JuliaFarrePRR2020}.

+The emergence of a genuine quantum advantage has been theoretically predicted for the Sachdev–Ye–Kitaev QBs, where a random non-local interaction among spins can be exploited to reach a super-extensive power~\cite{RossiniPRL2020, RosaJHEP2020} and for properly engineered harmonic oscillator QBs with non-linear charger-battery coupling~\cite{AndolinaPRL2025}.

-In spin based QBs~\cite{LePRA2018,RossiniPRB2019,GhoshPRA2020, ArjmandiPRE2022, CatalanoPRXQ2024} the possibility to achieve a super-extensive scaling in the power crucially depends on both the range of interaction and the coordination within the lattice formed by the spins~\cite{CampaioliPRL2017, GyhmPRL2022, AliArXiv2024}.
-In this context, integrable spin chain QBs have had a major impact in determining robust features of the charging dynamics in the thermodynamic limit~\cite{GraziPRL2024, GraziCSF2025} However, due to the fact that their coordination is limited and that they can be mapped into free fermions via Wigner-Jordan transformation~\cite{FranchiniBook2017}, it is believed that a super-extensive scaling cannot be observed in this case~\cite{JuliaFarrePRR2020}.
+In spin based QBs~\cite{LePRA2018,RossiniPRB2019,GhoshPRA2020, ArjmandiPRE2022, CatalanoPRXQ2024, Chand26} the super-extensive scaling in the power is bounded by both the range of interaction and the coordination within the lattice formed by the spins~\cite{CampaioliPRL2017, JuliaFarrePRR2020, GyhmPRL2022, AliArXiv2024}.
+In this context, { Jordan-Wigner} integrable spin chain QBs have had a major impact in determining robust features of the charging dynamics in the thermodynamic limit~\cite{GraziPRL2024, GraziCSF2025}.
+However, since they can be mapped into free fermions via Jordan-Wigner transformation~\cite{FranchiniBook2017}, they are generally believed not to show super-extensive scaling~\cite{JuliaFarrePRR2020} { even in cases where general bounds would allow for it\cite{GraziCSF2025}.}